gitpython-developers/GitPython/doc/tutorial.rst

 the ``diff`` method.
 This operation yields a DiffIndex allowing you to easily access diff information about paths.

-Diffs can be made between Index and Trees, Index and the working tree, trees and trees as well as trees and the working copy.
+Diffs can be made between the Index and Trees, Index and the working tree, trees and trees as well as trees and the working copy.
 If commits are involved, their tree will be used implicitly.